bablukpik/website-layouts/flex/FLEX.md

 ## Description

 * The `layout1.html` template renders `header, body, and footer` elements.
-In here we haven't used `body` element for making flexible layout that's why we had to subtract `header` and `footer` height manually.
+In this variation we haven't used `body` element for making flexible layout that's why we had to subtract `header` and `footer` height manually.

 Here is the CSS snippet for making this layout: